I may earn a commission from links in this post. Thank you!

 This ToiletTree mirror uses a refillable hot water reservoir to prevent the mirror from fogging.
 Slide the mirror out of the bracket, fill from the hot running shower, and clip back on.
 Only takes a few seconds, works perfectly, and should keep working forever.
 I much prefer this fogging solution over the chemical surface treatments, which will fail in time.

 You attach the mirror using the supplied silicone adhesives.
 Boy, is it strong!
 Be warned to choose the spot carefully – you won’t easily move it afterwards.
 Out of thousands of Amazon reviews I could only find a couple complaining about the mirror coming unstuck, so I really don’t think this will be a problem.

 The lighting does what it was designed for: it will supplement poor bathroom lighting in a dark shower stall.
 The LED lights are more than bright enough to shave by.
 I don’t feel it’s fair to compare it to high-end lighted makeup mirrors, but if you did you might consider the lighting to be a little harsh and poorly diffused.

 The mirror is generously sized at around 9 1/2 inches square.
-With the handy razor storage shelf it does stick out from the wall by around 3 inches, so I’d try not to position it close to the shower door where you might bump it.
+With the handy storage shelf for your razors it does stick out from the wall by around 3 inches, so I’d try not to position it close to the shower door where you might bump it.

 Cheftick claim “next generation locking suction’.
 Certainly, it bears no resemblance to the old-fashioned suction cups that you just know are going to let go as soon as you turn your back.
 This suction cup is super-sticky, and then the suction is held by turning the locking knob.
 This makes it not only secure, but easy to reposition.
 It is highly reliable on glass, tiles, and other smooth surfaces, but not advised on rougher surfaces such as wood.